What is the 2019 #fussycuttingsewalong?

 What will the format for the year be?

 - Every Monday I post a photo on Instagram showing that month’s overall theme, that week’s fussy cutting style and an example of a fussy cut 6-point diamond star.
-Along with the photo, I post written instructions which include explaining the month’s overall theme and explaining that week’s fussy cutting style.
+Along with the photo, I post written instructions explaining that month’s overall theme and further details about that week’s fussy cutting style.
 Sometimes, there are specifics for that week’s fussy cutting style so it is important to read all of the post because you have to have met each week’s prompt to be able to enter the competition at the end of the month!

-- So, let’s look at layout options for piecing your blocks on a weekly/monthly basis!
+- So, let’s look at layout options for piecing your blocks on a weekly/monthly basis (scroll down to see the photos too)!

 Say our theme for the month was ‘flowers’ and in week 1 the prompt was central motif (inner 6 diamonds) and in week 3 the prompt was central motif (outer 6 diamonds).